puppygirlchloe/genesis-mirror/README.md

 ## How to Set it Up

-1. **Get it & Install**: Make sure you've got [Node.js](https://nodejs.org/) installed.
-Then, download Genesis Mirror from the website.
+1. **DOwnload it!**: Make sure you've got [Node.js](https://nodejs.org/) installed.
+Then, download Genesis Mirror from the github and unzip it!

 2. **Install What it Needs**: Open your terminal and go to the folder where you put Genesis Mirror.
 Type this to get everything ready: